hoellermathias/DigitalFieldTwin/digital_field_twin_generator/README.md

 # Digital Field Twin Generator
  The Digital Field Twin (DFT) generator loads ground and plant images from the database based on paramters like age, notes and species.
-The images are rotated, rescaled, changed in brightness and inserted into a gorund image.
+The images are rotated, rescaled, changed in brightness and inserted into a ground image.
 The corresponding annotation mask is generated in parallel.

  ## Example of an Image of a Carrot DFT
  The plant images of weeds and carrots are from [A Crop/Weed Field Image Dataset](https://github.com/cwfid/dataset).
 The [test DFT](./test/) is created with 3 carrot, 11 weed and 6 ground images (weeds and carrots are are cut out of [this image](https://github.com/cwfid/dataset/blob/master/images/060_image.png)).